SOIL HEALTH PARTNERSHIP | ALL RIGHTS RESERVED © 2018

 What is the Soil Health Partnership?

 The Soil Health Partnership is a farmer-led initiative of the National Corn Growers Association that brings together diverse partner organizations including federal agencies, universities and environmental groups to work toward the common goal of improving soil health.
-We have a demonstration site network of 65 farmers across the Midwest testing practices that can improve soil health, including:
+We have a network of more than 100 farmers in 12 states, mostly in the Midwest, testing practices that can improve soil health.

-We collect data with the guidance of the SHP Science Advisory Council, which is shared through SHP events, networking, and technical assistance.
+At least a ten-year scientific program, we collect data with the guidance of the robust SHP Science Advisory Council.
+Results will be shared through SHP events, networking, and technical assistance.

 Why attend a Soil Health Partnership field day or other event?

 The goal of an SHP event, like the many field days we host, is to engage with farmers and other experts at a local level.
 Each SHP event is planned with guidance from local farmers to help provide expert speakers and information most relevant to that community.